Nick Cave pays tribute to "the greatest songwriter of his generation" Shane MacGowan after storied friendship

 “His wife Victoria is a wonderful partner for Shane, they’re best friends, and I’ve seen that continue over these many years under all kinds of duress.”

-Other tributes have poured in from the likes of Nick Cave, Tim Burgess and Frank Turner.
+Other tributes have poured in from the likes of Tim Burgess, Bobby Gillespie, Frank Turner.
 You can read more of those here.

+Fans have since been rallying to get The Pogues’ ‘Fairytale Of New York’ to Christmas Number One after the news of his death broke.
+Footage of his final concerts with The Pogues as a solo artist have also been shared.

+One of his final interviews has also resurfaced, in which Shane MacGowan discussed his love of life and the legacy of The Pogues.